Skip to main content

 Memories

 Memories are persistent contextual instructions injected across all interactions — code reviews, conversations, and AI suggestions.
-They represent your team’s conventions and preferences.
+They represent the background knowledge Kody should carry about your codebase, conventions, and preferences.
 Best for:

 How they work: